-- obtain and protect commercially valuable patents or the rights to patents both domestically and abroad: - operate without infringing upon the proprietary rights of others; and - prevent others from successfully challenging or infringing our proprietary rights.
+- · obtain and protect commercially valuable patents or the rights to patents both domestically and abroad; - · operate without infringing upon the proprietary rights of others; and - $\bullet \quad \hbox{prevent others from successfully challenging or infringing our proprietary rights}.$

 We will be able to protect our proprietary rights from unauthorized use only to the extent that these rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
-We try to protect our proprietary rights by filing and prosecuting United States and foreign patent applications.
+We try to protect our proprietary rights by filing and prosecuting U.S. and foreign patent applications.
 However, in certain cases such protection may be limited, depending in part on existing patents held by third parties, which may only allow us to obtain relatively narrow patent protection.
 In the United States, legal standards relating to the validity and scope of patent claims in the biopharmaceutical field can be highly uncertain, are still evolving and involve complex legal and factual questions for which important legal principles remain unresolved.

 The biopharmaceutical patent environment outside the United States is even more uncertain.
-We may be particularly affected by this uncertainty, given that several of our product candidates may initially address market opportunities outside the United States.
-For example, we expect to market HEPLISAV, if approved, in various foreign countries with high incidences of hepatitis B, including Canada, Europe and selected markets in Asia, where we may only be able to obtain limited patent protection.
+We may be particularly affected by this uncertainty since several of our product candidates may initially address market opportunities outside the United States, where we may only be able to obtain limited patent protection.